 - Multi language support (English, Spanish & Deutsch)

 Currently, Isotope consists of only two components, a front-end React application with the user interface and a back-end Spring application that servers as an API to the IMAP and SMTP protocols.

 In order to deploy the application, a reverse-proxy / load balancer is required to enable communication between front-end and back-end.
 This component will also be required to orchestrate the requests and provide the means to elastically scale any of the other components.

 Following is a list of some of the technologies and patterns used throughout the application.
-There will be future dedicated posts about the integration of this technologies with Isotope mail client.
+There will be future dedicated posts about the integration of these technologies with Isotope mail client.

 One of the main features of Isotope mail is that along with the state of the application, the user’s mailbox is partially cached and stored (encrypted) in the browser’s IndexedDB.

 These are some of the technologies in use: